abustany/flouze/README.md

 The mobile application can be configured to report crashes to Sentry (for now in the Dart part only, the Rust part needs to be done).
 To do so, place your Sentry DSN in `mobile/assets/sentry_dsn.txt`, and rebuild the application.

+## Internationalization (i18n)

+Flouze is using Dart's `intl` package for internationalization.
+The translations are stored in ARB files in `mobile/lib/l10n`, those ARB files are edited using [CrowdIn](https://crowdin.com/project/flouze) and (at the moment) imported manually into Git when changes happen.
+Contact me to get added to the project if you want to add new languages.